metacpan/metacpan-cpan-extracted/distros/P/PDL-Opt-Simplex-Simple/README.md

 Default: undef (cache enabled)

+## \* `workers` - Fork a number of workers to parallelize the computation

+Some computations may benefit from parallization.
+Internally we use [Parallel::Pipes](https://metacpan.org/pod/Parallel::Pipes) to serialize `vars` and send them to a worker process.

+Example:

+        workers => 5

+Default: undef (no forking)

 ## \* `max_iter` - Maximim number of Simplex iterations

 Note that one Simplex iteration may call `f` multiple times.